News & Blog

 For the latest industry and case news

-Writing your will on your phone: why you should get professional advice
+Writing your will on your phone: Why you should get professional advice

 By Sandra Kowalska, Sharon Woodward

-Published In: Wills and Probate
+Published In: Contentious Probate

 When The Wanted's Max George recently shared that he wrote his final wishes on his phone while in hospital, it caught the attention of many.
 At just 36, Max faced a health scare and wanted to ensure his loved ones would know his intentions.
 Thankfully, he recovered, but his story highlights an important issue: what makes a will valid in England and Wales?